 Excess femoral anteversion

 Intoeing usually doesn’t cause serious problems, even if it doesn’t go away by itself.
-Sometimes children with intoeing have problems getting shoes that fit, because of the curve of their feet.
+Sometimes children have problems getting shoes that fit, because of the curve of their feet.
 This fitting problem might make parents consider treatment for their child.
 Intoeing doesn’t cause arthritis or clumsiness.

 - What is the likely cause of my child’s intoeing?